Elemend/Vein-Miner-Unified/README.md

 The One Vein-Miner-Datapack to displace all previous Versions

 # A 1.13-Version is available.
 Tested in 1.13.2 and functioning.
-# The 1.14-Version is functioning as well.
-If need be, I will update it.
+# The 1.14-Version is functioning, mostly.
+An Issue occasionally occurs when mining ore.
+I'm in the process of getting this fixed.
 __________________________________________________________________________________________________

 This Veinminer works with the following tools: